 What a UCV valuation can be used for

-Local governments and rating authorities can use your UCV valuation to help calculate your rates and charges.
+Local governments and rating authorities use your UCV valuation to calculate your rates and charges.

 Each government or rating authority decides how these rates and charges are applied to land in their area.
 The Valuer-General is not involved in this process.

 When your property is valued

-You will receive a notice of valuation in the mail telling you what the current UCV is for your property.
+You will receive a notice of valuation in the mail informing you what the current UCV is for your property.

 You don't need to make a payment or take any action.

 The Valuer-General also provides the UCV valuation information to the local government or rating authority.